Evolution of NC-CIPSeR by Perry Steckly

 Dr. Alex Wilner, Dean of IPIS and I had many conversations and brainstorming/strategy sessions.
 Dr. Teddy Sammy, Dean of NPSIA always asked great questions and showed a great amount of support as we weaved this idea together.

-Sandra Crocker, Chris Lannon and their team from Industry and Partnership Services have been extremely patient, helpful and supportive throughout MOU’s, funding and legal questions.
+Sandra Crocker, Chris Lannon and their team from Industry and Partnership Services have been extremely patient, helpful and supportive throughout MOU’s, and questions relating to funding and legal issues.

 NC-CIPSeR, a nimble and independent NFP, with proud partnerships.